 Schenck SC 2200 Riverside Drive P.O.
-Box 23819 Appleton, WI 54305-3819
+Box 23819 Green Bay, WI 54305-3819

-This representation letter is provided in connection with your audit of the financial statements of the City of Appleton, Wisconsin (the "City") which comprise the respective financial position of the governmental activities, the business-type activities, the aggregate discretely presented component units, each major fund, and the aggregate remaining fund information as of December 31, 2016, and the respective changes in the financial position and where applicable, cash flows for the year then ended, and the related notes to the financial statements for the purpose of expressing opinions as to whether the financial statements are presented fairly, in all material respects, in accordance with accounting principles generally accepted in the United States of America (U.S. GAAP).
+This representation letter is provided in connection with your audit of the financial statements of City of Appleton, Wisconsin (the "City"), which comprise the respective financial position of the governmental activities, the business-type activities, the aggregate discretely presented component units, each major fund, and the aggregate remaining fund information as of December 31, 2017, and the respective changes in the financial position and where applicable, cash flows for the year then ended, and the related notes to the financial statements for the purpose of expressing opinions as to whether the financial statements are presented fairly, in all material respects, in accordance with accounting principles generally accepted in the United States of America (U.S. GAAP).

 Certain representations in this letter are described as being limited to matters that are material.
-Items in No. 55 are considered material based on the materiality criteria specified in Title 2 U.S. Code of Federal Regulations (CFR) Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance) and the State Single Audit Guidelines issued by the Wisconsin Department of Administration.
 Items are considered material, regardless of size, if they involve an omission or misstatement of accounting information that, in light of surrounding circumstances, makes it probable that the judgment of a reasonable person relying on the information would be changed or influenced by the omission or misstatement.
 An omission or misstatement that is monetarily small in amount could be considered material as a result of qualitative factors.

-We confirm, to the best of our knowledge and belief, as of June 22, 2017, the following representations made to you during your audit.
+We confirm, to the best of our knowledge and belief, as of June 22, 2018, the following representations made to you during your audit.